azure-buddy/azure-buddy-online-website/content/tips-tricks/intro-nuclei-azure/index.md

 Let's start to setup `Ingest2LAW`.
 It's a simple tool, which I created with Python using official **PyPI Microsoft packages** to ingest Azure Monitor data.

-During the following sections I'm going to explain how to setup the required infrastructure for collecting and storing your scan data, followed by some *real examples* explaining how various scan results can enter your newly created table.
+During the following sections I'm going to explain how to set up the required infrastructure for collecting and storing your scan data, followed by some *real examples* explaining how various scan results can enter your newly created table.
 Let's get started.

 ### Required Azure Infrastructure Setup

-To deploy the required *Azure Infrastructure* I've created some supporting *Bicep* code, but first look into the *architecture*.
+To deploy the required *Azure Infrastructure* I've created some supporting *Bicep* code, but we first look into the *solution architecture*.

-The following Azure resources are going to be deployment:
+The following Azure resources are going to be part of the deployment:
-- Log Analytics Workspace (LAW), including a custom *Kusto table* for storing the actual *JSON* formatted reports.
+- Log Analytics Workspace (`LAW`), including a custom *Kusto table* for storing the actual *JSON* formatted reports.
-- Azure Monitor Data Collection Rule (DCR) that handles the data flow, additional parsing/transformation and underlying schema storing the data into the *Kusto table*.
+- Azure Monitor Data Collection Rule (`DCR`) that handles the data flow, additional parsing/transformation and underlying schema storing the data into the *Kusto table*.
-- Azure Monitor Data Collection Endpoint (DCE) that actually is the receiving endpoint, which is used by the tool called `Ingest2LAW` and forwards towards the newly setup DCR.
+- Azure Monitor Data Collection Endpoint (`DCE`) that actually is the receiving endpoint, which is used by the tool called `Ingest2LAW` and forwards towards the newly setup DCR.
-- Authentication of publishing data from the DCR into the LAW we are going to use a Service Principal (SPN), which you have to create first in Entra ID.
+- Authentication of publishing data from the `DCR` into the `LAW` we are going to use a Service Principal (`SPN`), which you have to create first in Entra ID.
 An addtional PowerShell script for this is included.

-Below a picture of the architecture:
+Below a picture of the deployed solution architecture:
 ![Solution Architecture](img/solution-architecture.png "Solution Architecture")

 ### Solution approach to deploy Azure Resources